alexgl-github/alexgl-github.github.io/_posts/2021-04-28-Multiple_Dense_layers.md

 {% endhighlight %}

-Mean Squared Error class will need it's own forward and backward functions.
+Mean Squared Error class is the same s in the previous post

 {% highlight c++ %}